-Leading scholar awards are offered to incoming students with exemplary leadership attributes and outstanding scholarly achievement.
+Leading Scholar Awards are offered to incoming resident and non-resident students with exemplary leadership attributes and outstanding scholarly achievement.

-The resident value: Three Michigan resident students will be awarded scholarships equivalent to regular full-time tuition, plus room and board and $1,000 to put towards fees and other expenses each year.
-In addition, 27 in-state students will receive an $8,000 (per year) Presidential Leading Scholars Scholarship, renewable for four years.
+The resident value: Three Michigan resident students will be awarded a scholarship equivalent to regular full-time tuition, room and board and $1,000 to put towards fees and other expenses each year.
+In addition, 27 students will receive an $8,000 (per year) Presidential Leading Scholars Scholarship, renewable for four years.
 Students receiving the Leading Scholar Award are not eligible for other values of the Presidential Scholarship.

-Length and Renewal Criteria: The awards are for four years (eight semesters).
-Recipients must maintain a minimum 3.25 cumulative Grade Point Average to have the award renewed for the second, third, and fourth years.
-Recipients receiving an $8,000 or $17,000 scholarship must maintain a minimum cumulative Grade Point Average of 2.50 for renewal.
-Continuous full-time undergraduate enrollment and acceptable social behavior must also be maintained.
+Length and renewal criteria: The awards are for four years (eight semesters).
+Leading Scholar recipients must maintain a minimum 3.25 cumulative grade point average to have the award renewed for the second, third, and fourth years.
+Recipients receiving an $8,000 Presidential or $17,000 National Scholarship must maintain a minimum cumulative grade point average of 2.50 for renewal.
+Continuous, regular, full-time undergraduate enrollment and acceptable social behavior must also be maintained.
 Students must live in the University's residence halls for their first and second academic years to maintain this scholarship.
 Students graduating from high schools within Houghton, Keweenaw, and Baraga counties (and have commuter status) are exempt from the residence hall requirement.

 - 3.30 or higher cumulative GPA at time of application (on a 4.00 scale).

 - ACT composite score of 23 or higher or an SAT combined critical reading plus math score of 1070 or higher.